vsavkin/actors/README.md

       }
     }

-By doing that I've replaced the `Browser->Browser` pattern with `Browser->Server`.
+By doing that I'll replace the `Browser->Browser` pattern with `Browser->Server`.

-Or I could have implemented broadcasting on the client side as follows:
+Or I can implement broadcasting on the client side as follows:

     class Participant {
       ....